MendezIzaiah/110A_Project_2/README.md

 # Running webapp

+After cloning the repository, open a terminal at the folder
-Execute the following command after cloning the repository:
+Finally execute the following command to run the webapp:
 ```py
 streamlit run main.py
 ```